Are you planning to celebrate your birthday in Seattle?

 - Smith Tower Observatory Bar in downtown Seattle

 If you’re looking for a more laid-back, fun vibe for your birthday drinks then you should check out one of these creative themed bars in Seattle.
-There’s also the new arcade bar Time Warp that just opened in Capitol Hill, if you like playing arcade games.
+There’s also a couple of cool arcade bars in Seattle such as Add-A-Ball in Fremont and Time Warp in Capitol Hill, if you like playing arcade games.

 Even if it’s raining in Seattle (which it often is), don’t write off the rooftop bars for your birthday.
 Many of them have heated and covered seating, so you still get an epic view with your drink.
 See our list of Seattle rooftop bars with the best views.